 New primary school for Witney

-A development of 1000 new homes is planned in West Witney, along with a new primary school.
-The school is currently due to open in 2020.
+A new primary school is planned for Witney as part of the West Witney development.
+The school is currently due to open in September 2021.

 Further details of the school can be found in the specification below